Why People Overpay on Steel Buildings

 We are living in an era where reviewing 2 or 3 bids may not be a sufficient number to fully evaluate fair market rates.
 Moreover, some companies are purposely overcharging in an effort to catch lazy customers who haven’t done their homework.
 These companies use very creative sales gimmicks.
 For example, they may say, “We just had someone cancel a building order of this size building (always a size close to the size building you are looking for).
 If you can pay the balance off now, we will sell it to you for only…” Any customer purchasing from one of these firms will end up paying full retail rates.

 A wise customer collects four or more bids unless they have been referred to a company that has a proven track record of offering fair prices right off-the-bat.
 Needless to say, there are not many of these type of firms.
-To clarify, the more objective data collected, the higher the probability of determining a fair steel building price.
+To clarify, the more bids and objective data collected, the higher the probability of determining what a fair steel building price is.
 In summary, don’t rely on just any salesman’s statements, no matter how enticing!

 Not Thoroughly Reviewing Items Included on Contracts

 You would be amazed how many people don’t thoroughly read their contacts.
 Remember, it is not what a salesman says that counts, it is what he puts in writing.
-A Purchase Order will not only have pertinent information on the building, but it will also have terms of the purchase.
-I must admit, all terms favor the seller; however, some terms have information that is not easily understood or is unjustified.
+A Purchase Order will not only have pertinent information on the building, it will also have terms of the purchase.
+I must admit, all terms seem to favor the seller; however, some terms have information that is not easily understood or is unjustified.

 Not Creating a Budget